kurkcuoglulevitaslab/rinpy/README.md

 nucleotides are placed at the Cα atom or P atom, respectively, for protein-RNA/DNA complexes, such as the ribosome.
 Each node is annotated with attributes such as Chain ID, Residue Number, Insertion Code, Segment ID, and its Cartesian coordinates.

+**RinPy** integrates ensemble-scale statistical evaluation of multiple input structures and perturbation-aware comparative analysis within a unified graph-theoretical framework.
+It enables systematic comparison between two states of a protein complex, focusing on perturbation propagation, community structure composition, allosteric coupling, and communication efficiency. **RinPy** provides two integrated core modules: **RIN Process** and **Network Comparator**.

 ✨ Features
 -------------

+### RIN Process
-- Converts protein complexes to residue interaction networks (RINs).
+- Conversion of protein complexes and protein-RNA/DNA complexes, such as ribosome, into residue interaction networks (RINs).
-- Supports weighted edges based on the local interaction strength or affinity.
+- Support for weighted edges based on local interaction strength or affinity.
-- Annotates nodes with Chain ID, Residue Number, Insertion Code, and Cartesian coordinates.
+- Node annotation with Chain ID, Residue Number, Insertion Code, Segment ID, and Cartesian coordinates.
-- Scalable and reproducible pipeline for single structures, large PDB ensembles, and PDBs from a MD trajectory.
+- Scalable pipeline for single PDB structures, large PDB ensembles, and PDBs from an MD trajectory.
-- Cross-platform: compatible with Windows, macOS, and Linux.
-- Can be integrated with molecular visualization system such as PyMOL.
+- Cross-platform compatibility (Windows, macOS, Linux).
+- Export of analysis results in PyMOL-compatible formats (e.g., .pdb and .pml files) to enable direct visualization.
-- Centrality analysis (betweenness, closeness, and degree) to identify key residues.
+- Centrality analysis (betweenness, closeness, degree).
-- Detects the residues with high centrality scores using a user-defined quantile percentage.
+- Identification of high-centrality residues using user-defined quantile thresholds.
-- Frequency of common hub residues across PDB datasets.
+- Frequency analysis of common hub residues across PDB structures within the given dataset.
-- Graph spectral analysis to identify hinge residues and dynamically connected domains.
+- Graph spectral analysis for detecting potential hinge residues and dynamically connected domains.
-- Interactive 2D heatmap visualizations for each centrality metrics, residue frequencies, spectral domains and more.
+- Interactive 2D heatmap visualizations for centrality metrics, residue frequency distributions, and graph spectral analysis results.
-- Interactive 3D visualizations of graph spectral clustering for protein structures.
+- Interactive 3D visualizations of graph spectral analysis results mapped onto protein structures.
+### Network Comparator
+Given a source and a target network (e.g., apo vs. holo), **Network Comparator** supports:
+- Centrality comparison to quantify and visualize changes in degree, closeness, and betweenness centralities across the states.
+- Edge weight comparison to detect increased, decreased, unchanged, added, and removed residue interactions between the two states.
+- Community structure analysis to assess global domain organization and reordering of internal community under perturbation.
+- Graph signal processing to evaluate perturbation-driven shifts in eigenvalue.
+- Hub residue visualization to compare two states.
+- Communication path efficiency analysis, such as sequential path efficiency, efficiency of the path, and allosteric coupling between user-defined residue pairs on the shortest path to quantify changes.
+- Generation of comparative visual and tabular outputs, including 2D/3D network visualizations and structured CSV reports.

 🖥️ RinPy GUI
 --------------